Valve amplifier: Audio usage

 A single-ended class 'A' guitar amplifier chassis, with additional GZ34 valve rectifier installed.

 In audio applications, valves continue to be highly desired by most professional users, particularly in recording studios' equipment and guitar amplifiers.
 There is a subgroup of audio enthusiasts who advocate the use of tube amplifiers for home listening.
 They argue that tube amplifiers produce a "warmer" or more "natural" valve sound.
 Companies in Asia and Eastern Europe continue to produce valves to cater to this market.

 Many professional guitar players use 'tube amps' because of their renowned 'tone'.
 'Tone' in this usage is referring to timbre, or pitch color, and can be a very subjective quality to quantify.
 Most audio technicians and scientists theorize that the 'even harmonic distortion' produced by valve tubes sounds more pleasing to the ear than transistors, regardless of style.
 It is the tonal characteristics of valve tubes that have sustained them as the industry standard for guitars and studio microphone pre-amplification.

 Tube amplifiers respond differently from transistor amplifiers when signal levels approach and reach the point of clipping.
 In a tube amplifier, the transition from linear amplification to limiting is less abrupt than in a solid state unit, resulting in a less grating form of distortion at the onset of clipping.
 For this reason, some guitarists prefer the sound of an all-tube amplifier; the aesthetic properties of tube versus solid state amps, though, are a topic of debate in the guitarist community.

 Characteristics

-1960's Fender Bandmaster Reverb tube guitar amplifier chassis.
+1960s Fender Bandmaster Reverb tube guitar amplifier chassis.